FLINN is here to support you !

 As from 20 April, notary offices will have the possibility to execute all deeds, provided that physical contact is avoided as much as possible and the necessary precautions are taken regarding social distancing.

-Soon it will no longer even be necessary to go to the notary to sign authentic deeds thanks to the digital power of attorney which will arrive shortly and which will allow citizens to sign notarial deeds remotely, free of charge (during the corona regulations).
+At present it is even not necessary anymore to go to the notary to sign authentic deeds thanks to the digital power of attorney which will arrive shortly and which will allow citizens to sign notarial deeds remotely, free of charge (during the corona regulations).